Itchen Navigation: The Locks and Barges

 Flash Locks

 There were two flash locks on the Itchen Navigation: Brambridge Single Gates and Shawford Single Gates.
 It appears that the primary function of these locks was not intended to enable barges to be raised or lowered but rather to maintain the water level upstream for the benefit of the mills at Brambridge (demolished between 1810 and 1869) and Shawford.
 It would seem that these half locks had a single pair of lock gates and the rise/fall at these structures was normally quite small; maybe only a foot (0.3m) or so.
-Almost certainly, there would have been one or two capstans or winches upstream to open the gates against any head of water and probably a further capstan to pull a barge travelling upstream against the flash of water that would be released when the gates were opened.
+Almost certainly, there would have been one or two capstans or winches upstream to pull open the gates against any head of water and probably a further capstan to pull a barge travelling upstream against the flash of water that would be released when the gates were opened.

 Turf-sided Locks